PatrikH0lop/kaitai-ssh/README.md

 #### Dataset description

-Dataset represented captured network communication is located in the folder `data`.
+Dataset representing captured network communication is located in the folder `data`.

-Many of the below-mentioned files are part of the following communication: `communication.pcapng `
+Many of the below-mentioned files are part of the following communication: `data/communication.pcapng `

 Dataset files:
 - `1_client_protocol.bin`, `1_client_protocol.pcap` <br>